sankarshanmukhopadhyay/Links/README.md

    * [Connection weights](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Connection-weights.-Similarities-between-brains-and-communities)
    * Villages, including
        * Norms, and the evolution of sets of norms
        * [Village defences](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Village-defences,-vulnerable-members).
-Village firewalls, and curation of content for vulnerable members, including children
+The village firewall, and curation of content for vulnerable members, including children
        * Non-zero-sum transactional opportunities that leverage both [search](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Search) and reputation in the social graph
        * Support for work on hard problems of coordinated action.